How to Choose Your LinkedIn Cover Photo

 If you’re like most LinkedIn users, probably not.
 Here’s what to do about it.

-But Do I Really Need a Cover Image?
+But Do I Really Need a LinkedIn Cover Photo?

-First of all, know that you’re not alone if you just don’t see the point in having a cover photo.
+First of all, know that you’re not alone if you just don’t see the point in having a LinkedIn Cover Photo (or for that matter, a LinkedIn Banner).
 The majority of LinkedIn users have underutilized or left this space empty.
 That’s great news for you, though.
 It means your profile will instantly stand out once you select your cover photo!

 It’s true that your skills, not your cover photo, are going to land you that dream job.
 However, you should take advantage of anything that helps keep positive attention on your profile.
 With an interesting picture at the top of your page, you have an even better chance of employers sticking around long enough to be stunned by your relevant work experience and outstanding qualifications.